Robertfarb/whiteboarding-curriculum/application-materials/resume/crafting-your-bullets.md

 __Result__: "Founded and managed company softball team, resulting in improved morale and communication."

+## TECHNICAL SKILLS IMPORTANT NOTE:  When writing try not to discuss a feature, but try to let the reader know about the feature and what YOU did to make it happen!

 ## Example 2 (Technical)
 __Skill to Demonstrate__: Scaling an App